 The 2013 Oregon Legislature passed Oregon’s first loan program for farmers and ranchers, called Aggie Bonds.
-Aggie Bonds use the state’s federal bonding authority to make interest on loans to qualifying farmers and ranchers income tax free to the lender.
-This, in turn, reduces the lender’s total interest rate by about one quarter.
+Aggie Bonds use the state’s federal bonding authority to make interest on loans to qualifying farmers and ranchers income tax-free to the lender.
+This, in turn, reduces the lender’s total interest rate by about one quarter (e.g., an 8% interest rate becomes 6%).
 Loans can be for farm land, farm improvements, or new and used depreciable property.
-This program is not currently available, but it is anticipated that it will be available as of the beginning of 2014.
-The Aggie Bonds program administered by the state agency, Business Oregon, which administers other programs that farmers might qualify for, including:
+This program is anticipated to be available by April, 2014.
+The Aggie Bonds program is administered by the state agency, Business Oregon, which administers other programs that farmers might qualify for, including:

 - The Entrepreneurial Development Loan Fund (EDLF) – direct loans of up to $50,000 to start-ups and small businesses that have either made less than $500,000 in the past 12 months, or are owned by a severely disabled person.